KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 The original source code from deepBach is available [SONY deepBach](https://github.com/Ghadjeres/DeepBach) and the corpus for that research is readily availble in the music21 package.

 I conducted a significance test as a quick check of the the distributions of note/duation combination of the Bach files and the new String Quartet files I download.
 There was evidence of a statistical difference between the 2 groups.
-It was also interesting to see that with the additional string quartets there was a 730% increase in the the counts of notes than what was used in deepBach.
+It was also interesting to see that with the additional string quartets there was a 830% increase in the the count of notes from what was used in the original deepBach study.

 ![alt text](/img/Bach____Notes.png "Note Compare")